Most breast changes aren't cancerous. Even so, it's important to show your doctor any unusual changes.

 Benign breast calcifications

 Benign breast calcifications are tiny deposits of calcium in breast tissue.
 They are too small to cause any symptoms so are usually detected as white spots on a mammogram, particularly in women over 50.
 The majority are not usually visible on an ultrasound scan.
 Sometimes the presence of breast calcifications can indicate cancer but in most cases they are totally harmless.
 They may be a consequence of natural aging of breast tissue or may result from:

 They can't be felt in the breast and are not related to dietary calcium intake.

-Calcifications which are labelled "indeterminate" need further investigation to exclude cancer.
+Calcifications that are labelled "indeterminate" need further investigation to exclude cancer.
 This might involve extra magnified mammography views or in some cases a biopsy.
-Calcifications which are clearly benign don't require any further investigation or treatment.
+Calcifications that are clearly benign don't require any further investigation or treatment.

 This is when a painful collection of pus forms in the breast, usually following mastitis.
 Abscesses need to be drained, which is done with a syringe and needle if the abscess is small, but larger abscesses may require a small incision and drainage.
 Drainage and irrigation needs to be repeated until the abscess has resolved, but in most cases hospital admission and more extensive surgery can be avoided.

 Mastitis or breast abscess in a non-lactating woman requires investigation for an underlying clinical condition or malignancy.